edwiny/progref/java/java_standard_library.md

 Range-views on SortedSets are useful because they retain their validity even if the underlying sets are modified (unlike with Lists).

+For `subSet(From, to)` the returned subset will contain all elements equal to or greater than the first parameter, and smaller than the second parameter, according to the sort order used by the SortedSet.

 You also use objects from the sets to indicate the endpoints, not indices.